-It will be important to determine whether negligence contributed to the occurrence of HIE in your child.
-If your doctor or a nurse failed to identify fetal distress during delivery or delayed in recommending or performing a C-section, and your child suffered from oxygen deprivation as a result, this is grounds for a valid claim against the at-fault party.
+It will be important to determine whether negligence contributed to your child's condition.
+If your doctor or a nurse failed to identify fetal distress during delivery or delayed in performing a C-section, and your child suffered from oxygen deprivation as a result, you may have grounds for a valid claim against the responsible party.

 Contact our team at (816) 253-8606 for more information.